tilde-nlp/llm-gpt-neox/misc/TRAIN.md

 ```

 ***NOTE***: estimation is hardcoded for 8192 * 576 (seq_len * batch_size) - this will not work for different seq_len or batch sizes.

+***NOTE***: this counts all bin files in a subfolder, so if append EOD was run then the iteration count will show double the real amount

 ### Create phase train folder & config